top of page

 Liz is an agronomist who was a Hillside Agriculture Peace Corps Volunteer in Honduras (1995-1997), and an organic farmer in Troy, NY where she ran a CSA (Community Supported Agriculture) on two acres for five years.
 She loves getting people involved in raising their own food!
 When she lived in Mt.
 Baldy, CA, she ran the school garden when she wasn't making and selling her Mountain Mermaids soaps.
 Liz, her husband Brian, their two daughters and two dogs recently moved back the United States after living in Trinidad and Tobago for eight years, where Liz worked with Habitat for Humanity.
 Currently, she is the Culinary Educator with the School Health Initiative Program (SHIP), and also the Williamsburg Farmers Market Assistant.
 Liz is passionate about equal access to opportunity for all and local food systems.
 She loves gardening, being outside, making soap, crocheting, Irish step dancing, learning languages, and spending time with her husband and daughters!

-Barbara Arnold, Community Garden Coordinator
+Whitfield "Chip" East, Community Garden Coordinator

-Jocelyn Swanson, Education Coordinator
+Education Coordinator (Vacant)

 Emmanuel Eclu, Outreach Team Coordinator